omnetpp/docs.omnetpp.org/tictoc/index.md

 seed-0-mt=532569  # or any other 32-bit value
 @endcode

-From the syntax you have probably guessed that @opp supports more than one RNGs.
+From the syntax you have probably guessed that OMNeT++ supports more than one RNGs.
 That's right, however, all models in this tutorial use RNG 0.